 The kid’s clothes are made from 100% organic cotton

-The cotton is grown in Maharashtra, India and then it is knitted and dyed in LA, organic cotton does not use pesticides or other harmful chemicals.
+The cotton is grown in Maharashtra, India, and then knitted and dyed in LA.
+Organic cotton does not use pesticides or other harmful chemicals.
 The people who grow the cotton are taken care of and work in a safe and fair working environment.

-Mate The Label does not use plastic in its labels or packaging, they are also circular which means that they make products that come back and can be recycled and repurposed into something new.
-They are part of 1% for the planet and they are also certified climate neutral.
+Mate The Label does not use plastic in its labels or packaging.
+They are also circular, meaning they make products that come back and can be recycled and repurposed into something new.
+They are certified climate neutral and are part of 1% for the planet.

-As a kid, I remember never having matching sustainable socks and losing them to the dryer monster constantly!
-Have no more fear though of not having enough socks for your little one because Conscious Step makes the most incredible socks that are naturally made and help support different causes with every purchase.
+As a kid, I remember never having to match sustainable socks and losing them to the dryer monster constantly!
+Have no more fear of not having enough socks for your little one because Conscious Step makes the most incredible socks that are naturally made and help support different causes with every purchase.

-You can buy sets of socks are sign up for their subscription box if you want to always get a new product.
-The socks have super cute designs that line up with the cause it supports like the koala socks that help to save koalas or the rainbow socks that help save LGBTQ lives.
+You can buy sets of socks or sign up for their subscription box to always get a new product.
+The socks have super cute designs that align with the cause it supports, like the koala socks that help save koalas or the rainbow socks that help save LGBTQ lives.

 The socks are made from Fairtrade organic cotton, recycled polyester, and elastane.
 The toddler size also features silicone grippers for sliding.